Join us for the second All the News That's Fit to Build: Local News Dioramas exhibit and contest in 2026!

 - Drop off in the Oakland History Center or the Magazines & Newspapers Department - both on the 2nd floor.

-- Bring a printout of your article with the name of the newspaper and publication date.
+- Your article is part of the exhibit!
+Bring a printout or copy labeled with the name of the newspaper and the publication date.

 - Be prepared to fill out a short entry form.